 Simpson Bay Lagoon is one of the largest inland lagoons in the Caribbean, and the community that surrounds it fully takes advantage of the natural scenery that abounds between this attraction and the bay itself.
 Despite its location so near the airport, this area of the island is rarely overcrowded, so tourists who visit can spend their days exploring local attractions with ease.

-You will discover several beaches to visit in and around the area.
-You can click on the beach names to get additional information concerning that particular stretch of sand.
+You'll discover several beaches to consider visiting in and around the area.
+Click on the name of each beach to get additional information concerning that section of the coast.

 Kim Sha Beach: Kim Sha is located behind the bridge an outside the lagoon of Simpson Beach.

-Border Obelisk is a historical site near Simpson Bay.
+Border Obelisk is a historical site close to Simpson Bay.
 At the Border Obelisk, visitors can walk around the monuments which marks the official border that splits the two countries, as well as several national flags.

 Old Prison: For many years, the Old Prison of Marigot held the prisoners of the island who committed various crimes.
 The prison's role changed however in 1968, when the building was converted into a fire station and the prisoners transferred to a newer site.

-These are just a few of the choices you'll find.
-To navigate to our complete page about natural attractions near Simpson Bay, read this page.
+These examples are only a few of your options.
+To visit our complete page about natural attractions near Simpson Bay, navigate to this page.